The Viking (1928 film): Reception

-Critical response

-Film critic Mordaunt Hall of The New York Times wrote in his review: "the figures often look as if they had stepped out of an opera comique….
+Film critic Mordaunt Hall of The New York Times wrote in his review: "although the figures often look as if they had stepped out of an opera comique, there is something compelling about The Viking.
 The make-up of the players is often more than a trifle overdone, especially when the villain reveals on close inspection his mouse-colored eyelids."
+He further opined that "the prismatic effects in this production may not always be the desired quality, especially when it concerns fire and water, but they are none the less agreeable."

+Martin Dickstein, the critic for The Brooklyn Daily Eagle, said that while the film "may be called a fairly engaging pictorial entertainment, apparently this presentation is inclined to portray the exploits of its virile heroes somewhat more in the light of glamour and romance than with mere historical accuracy."
+He went on to say that "unfortunately, like the story, the acting in The Viking is almost as annoying as it is unbelievable, art, here, appears to suffer terribly in the stuffiness of blond wigs and titian beards."

+Edwin Schallert wrote in the Los Angeles Times, "as a forerunner of the new development in color photography, The Viking will unquestionably arouse much interest."
+He complimented Pauline Starke and Donald Crisp for their acting, singling out Crisp who "especially gives a distinguished performance."
+He also noted that "Miss Starke, turned blonde for the nonce, is pictorially effective as the heroine."
+He concluded that "the picture may be somewhat lacking in the imaginative feeling that is suggested by the Viking period, but it intrigues the fancy with its romance and adventure."

 In 1938, Technicolor president Herbert Kalmus wrote:

 There seemed to be two principal troubles with The Viking, both of which I suspected but without certainty.
 First it came out among the very last silent pictures in 1929, and second, whiskers.
 Leif Ericson, the Viking hero true to character had a long curling mustache, whereas American audiences prefer their lovers smooth-shaven.
 At times the whole screen seemed filled with Viking whiskers.

 Film historians Sheldon Hall and Steve Neale wrote in their book Epics, Spectacles, and Blockbusters: "The Viking was neither a talkie nor a musical", as the other two Technicolor films of "the late 1920s and early 1930s".